 Participate in the one-day orientation with our Lead Pastor and those who are called upon to join you in that experience.
 Did we mention free food?!
 You'll get access to our staff handbook, learn all about our policies, procedures, software, applications, and the technology we use to get stuff done.
+Most importantly, we'll discuss our staff core values and we'll begin to help you understand the culture of our team.
 In preparation for this orientation, you'll need to watch and listen to the Trust vs. Suspicion content located here.
 If you like organizational charts to see how things generally fit together and how we relate to one another you can take a look at ours here.

 Watch the This Is Us introductory message and the We At RCC Sermon Series below.
 It will give you a vivid picture of several metaphors we use to describe our vision for living as followers of Jesus.

 Our dream is to be welcoming and relevant to this generation, connecting people to Jesus Christ that they would be transformed by the power of God's love and empowered by the Holy Spirit to radically change the world around them.
 We strive to REVERE God through a life of worship, CONNECT with others in authentic caring, community, and CONTRIBUTE to helping others both near and far.